csia-pme/dreambooth-demo/README.md

 #### Create the k8s pod

-I created a pod on the k8s cluster based on the following yaml file:

 > You will need to have a kubernetes cluster with GPUs available to run this experiment.

+> You will need to have kubectl configured to target the right cluster or use the web interface rancher to create the pod : https://rancher.iict.ch

 > For our experiment we run the pod in a namespace called `dreambooth-experience`.

-> You will need to have kubectl configured to target the right cluster or use the web interface rancher to create the pod : https://rancher.iict.ch
+You can either use the command line version or go throught (rancher)[https://rancher.iict.ch/dashboard/] web interface to create the pod.
+Our rancher is only available when connect to the VPN, being connected to the Wifi of the school is not enough.

+I created a pod on the k8s cluster based on the following yaml file:

 ```yaml
 apiVersion: v1